From Merchant to Messenger

 Treat the women kindly, for verily, they are like prisoners in your house and are incapable of looking after themselves ...
 (Hamidullah)

-Women as helpers or prisoners is followed by a reminder of the Koran’s strict inheritance rules.
-In Dr. Hamidullah’s translation we find a new rule about a stranger’s share of an inheritance which I did not find in the Koran or in the other translations of the Khutba.
+A reminder of the Koran’s new inheritance rules.
+In Dr. Hamidullah’s translation, we find a rule about a stranger’s share of an inheritance that is not found in other translations of the Khutba.

 O people!
 Allah, the Mighty and Exalted, has ordained to everyone his due share [of inheritance].
 Hence there is no need [of special] testament for a heir [departing from the rules laid down by the Shari’ah].

 O people, God has fixed for everyone a rightful share of an inheritance; it is therefore not permitted to make out a will that provides for more than the Lord allows.
 A stranger’s share of an inheritance shall not exceed one third of the total inheritance.
 (Hamidullah)